 One misconception may be that if the other driver, meaning the at-fault driver, has medical payments coverage, it would automatically cover the driver they injured.
 That is not the case.
 Medical payments coverage in Peachtree Corner would have to specifically apply to the injured victim, and typically, it does not.

 Personal injury protection in Gwinnett County, and in the surrounding Peachtree Corner area, cannot be undervalued as anything other than useful.
-This personal injury protection allows you to recieve coverage for medical treatment, regardless of the fault in your accident.
+This personal injury protection allows you to receive coverage for medical treatment, regardless of the fault in your accident.
 However, insurance companies sometimes resort to denials of coverage with less-than-true claims.
 If you were recently hurt, denied coverage, and wish to hold insurance companies responsible for the coverage you pay for, choose to work with a lawyer.
 Time is crucial, so call a lawyer today.